 The PAT program provides support providers who have had substantial recent experience in classroom instruction and demonstrate exemplary teaching ability.
-They will provide assistance for all first and some second year teachers and others who are having difficulty and in need of help.
+They will provide mentorship and/or assistance for all first- and some second-year teachers and others who are having difficulty and in need of help.
 The PAT Program encompasses several assistance programs: